VictorJJvG/PPVirtualEnv/README.txt

 In order to set up the programme, all libraries in the requirements.txt need to be installed.
 You may want to use 'pip install -r requirements.txt' to install the dependencies.

+1) (optional) setup a virtual environment (and activate it)
+2) install dependencies with 'pip install -r requirements.txt'
+3) Run the app with 'python app.py'